NZRS/wavetrace/README.md

 The model is derived from a Digital Elevation Model (DEM), the base data at present is from the NASA Shuttle Radio Topography Mission (SRTM).
 Thought there may be bettter localised sources available.

+## Acquiring and Processing DEM Data ##

+The get_data.py scrapes the data from NASA.
+Some tweaks can be made to limit the area by specifying the latitude and longitude.
+At present the default is to acquire New Zealand data only.